kpal81xd/docs.krunker.io/docs/files/revenue_&_currencies.md

  * **Community**: Build a community around your game.
 And be sure to update them around changes to your game.
 ## Krunkies

-Krunkies are Krunkers default currency that can be earned from playing or through purchases.\
+Krunkies are Krunker's default currency that can be earned from playing or through purchases.\
 You can award KR to players or charge KR for certain features.